How to Build an ETL Pipeline with CSV, Transform, and MySQL

 Step 1: Trigger - Pick Up the File

-Drop a Trigger node and choose the source.
-For scheduled FTP drops, use Schedule and then a Connector node calling the ftp list-directory tool to find new files, followed by download-file.
-For email-attached CSVs, use the Email trigger and read the attachment.
-For partner uploads, use a Webhook trigger.
+Open the Trigger node and choose the source.
+For scheduled FTP drops, use the Schedule trigger type (a 5-field cron expression plus a timezone) and then a Connector node calling the ftp list-directory tool to find new files, followed by download-file.
+For email-attached CSVs sent to an address you control, use the Mailhook trigger and an Attachment node to fetch the file bytes.
+For partner uploads, use a Webhook trigger and have your partner POST the file.

 Step 2: Parse the CSV